rabite0/hunter/README.md

 ```$HOME/.config/hunter/previewers/```

 with the extension of the file type you want to preview.
 Make sure the script is executable.
 That's it.

+A graphical previewer can be created by appending ```.g``` to the name of the symlink.
+It should print the path to the generated image file.
+If you want the file deleted after display, create it in the ```/tmp/hunter-preview``` directory.

 ## Quick Actions
 These are executables you can run by pressing ```a```.
 Which actions you can see depends on the MIME type of the files you have selected.
 If you have multiple files selected, hunter will try to use the most specific MIME type possible.
 For example, if you have selected a bunch of images with different types you will see actions for "image/".
 You can see the computed MIME type in the header bar.